 Plot: Raymundo wants to celebrate all of the Rocket family Christmas traditions, but Otto and Reggie find most of them to be lame and try to avoid them.
 They take up jobs as dog walkers to earn enough money to buy a long board for their dad, but their jobs and attitudes get in the way of the holidays.

 Breakdown: Despite me watching Rocket Power fairly regularly as a kid, I will admit, I’m hard-pressed to remember damn near any episode.
 There was that episode where Otto broke his leg snowboarding…that episode with the neon skateboards…..that’s pretty much it, off hand.
+If you start an episode, I can usually recite the script almost word-for-word out of nowhere, but off the top of my head with no prompt?
+Nuh-uh.
 Rocket Power just wasn’t known for having deep and meaningful storylines.
 It was usually just extreme sports, slang, smacktalk and maybe an obvious moral.

 Which is probably why I can’t, for the life of me, remember this special.
 Any of it.
 At all.